-Interested in leasing a Subaru Outback?
-Get in touch with our experienced team by requesting a callback or calling us now on 01903 538835.
+Interested in finding a vehicle that suits your needs?
+Get in touch with our experienced team by requesting a callback below or calling us now on 01903 538835.

 Is Subaru less reliable?

-So what has happened that may have made Subaru less dependable than they were a at the height of their popularity in the early 2010s.
+So, what has happened that may have made Subaru’s less dependable than they were at the height of their popularity in the early 2010s.
 There are a few possible reasons that this might be the case.

-One is the fact that Subaru doesn’t have that many models on their roster.
+One is the fact that Subaru doesn’t have as many models on its roster compared to some of its competitors.
 This means that if one or two models drop in reliability then it can bring the whole brand down.
 For example, if the Outback and Legacy experience a drop in dependability ratings, then this will affect the whole Subaru line-up and their standing in the reliability tables.

 Subaru is affected differently to brands such as BMW and Mercedes-Benz, which have a much larger range of models.
-If one or two of the vehicles in the Mercedes or BMW ranges drop in dependability it won’t have much of an impact on the brand’s reliability as a whole.
+If one or two of the vehicles in the Mercedes or BMW ranges drop in dependability it will not have much of an impact on the brand’s reliability as a whole.

 For Subaru this has definitely been the case.
 There have been problems with the Legacy and the Outback, which include noises, leaks and problems with in-car electronics.

-Another reason why they might be considered less dependable here in the UK is due to the fact that when they do go wrong, they cost a lot to repair.
+Another reason they might be considered less dependable here in the UK is because when they do go wrong, they cost a lot to repair.

 According to the most recent reports from ReliabilityIndex (2018), the average cost of repairs across all Subaru models is £562.37.

 One of the core reasons that Subaru reliability has dropped is due to the problems that the Outback and Legacy have had with in-car technology.
-This is a common reason for declining dependability in a number of makes and models since the early 2000s.
+This is a common reason for declining dependability in several makes and models since the early 2000s.

-That said, Subaru aren’t the most unreliable brand out there by any means, and they are still producing good cars that many drivers have no issues with at all (see the Subaru Forester, which has a slightly better than average rating on the RelabilityIndex, and is popular with those who reviewed for Which?.
+That said, Subaru are not the most unreliable brand out there by any means, and they are still producing good cars that many drivers have no issues with at all.

 In conclusion: how reliable is Subaru?

-When it comes to their rivals, they can’t compete.
-But, many of their rivals are some of the most dependable brands on the market today.
+When it comes to their rivals, they can’t compete as many of their rivals are some of the most dependable brands on the market today.

 That said, we know that Subaru targets a niche market.
 And this market will buy a Subaru simply because it’s a Subaru.